Matt-A-Bennett/vim-surround-funk/README.md

 ```

 ### Settings
-#### Turn off automatic creation of normal mode mappings
+#### Turn off automatic creation of mappings

-By default surround-funk creates the above normal mode mappings.
+By default surround-funk creates the above mappings.
 If you would
 rather it didn't do this (for instance if you already have those key
 combinations mapped to something else) you can turn them off with: